Aveyzan/AveyTense/README.md

 ## Features

 Features are included in [this page](https://aveyzan.xyz/aveytense#documentation).
+There are all versions, and most recent also appear on PyPi.
 For code changes see [this Google document](https://docs.google.com/document/d/1GC_KAOXML65jNfBZA8GhVViqPnrMoFtbLv_jHvUhBlg/edit?usp=sharing).

 ## Getting started

+To install AveyTense from GitHub, download and invoke the `install.py` file.

-To install AveyTense, run the following command:
+Normally, to install AveyTense, there is following command:

 ```
 pip install aveytense